-First-Time Diving on the Great Barrier Reef with Sunlover Reef Cruises
+First-Time Diving on the Great Barrier Reef

 Every day at Moore Reef, our dive team introduces guests to the underwater world — and first-time diving on the Great Barrier Reef is an experience like no other.
 Breathing underwater while surrounded by fish, coral and colour is like stepping into a living aquarium.